-proposed equivalent emission rate (PER): PER is expressed as the mass of CO2e emitted per year per unit area of the total useful floor area of the proposed building - lb./ft2/yr. (kg/m2/yr.).
+proposed equivalent emission rate (PER): PER is expressed as the mass of CO2e emitted per year per unit area of the total useful floor area of the proposed building - $lb/ft^2/yr$. (kg/m2/yr.).

 R-value: indicates the resistance to heat flow (thermal resistance) of a material.
 The R-value of thermal insulation depends on the type of material, its thickness, and its density.
 The higher the R-value, the greater the insulating effectiveness.
-In calculating the R-value of a multi-layered installation, the R-values of the individual layers are added.
+In calculating the R-value of a multi-layered installation, the R-value of the individual layers are added.